laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

 * There aren't really any gaps between words: words flow seamlessly into one another.
 * You can see a very brief silence at the beginning of "by" in the waveform, but you won't really hear a pause in the speech.
     * **Question**: what's happening here in articulatory terms?
-        * <span style="color:red"> This is the closure portion of the [b] phone </span>
+        * <span style="color:red"> Answer: This is the closure portion of the [b] phone </span>

 * You need some context and knowledge about a language's written form (orthography) to place word boundaries.
     * **Question**: When you are transcribing speech how to do you know whether "sea" and "shells" are should transcribed as separate words or as a compound word ("seashells")?

         <span style="color:red">
-         * You need some knowledge of the language and it's writing conventions.
+         * Answer: You need some knowledge of the language and it's writing conventions.
 In this case, "seashell" as a noun is a single word.
 This is maybe a good time to point out that an ASR system that only recognises words, but doesn't know anything else about English wouldn't be able to distinguish "sea shell" and "seashell".
 So, this is some foreshadowing of the importance of a language model in automatic speech recognition.
         </span>